 The Thomas Jefferson Hotel had an ornate marble lobby, a large ballroom, and a rooftop mooring mast intended for use by blimps.
-The ground floor incorporated room for 6 store fronts, with a billiard hall and barbershop located in the basement.
+The ground floor incorporated room for six storefronts, with a billiard hall and barbershop located in the basement.
 The ballroom and dining rooms on the second floor extended out onto a roof terrace over the hotel lobby.

 The Stirrup Cup lounge opened in October 1940 inside the Thomas Jefferson Hotel.
 The lounge was the first bar in Birmingham to serve draft beer, having brought kegs from Tuscaloosa the day the law changed to allow it.

 The Thomas Jefferson Hotel was a showplace with unparalleled amenities.
 When the employees were not carrying luggage and serving guests they operated a popular side business at the hotel.
 Bellboys would buy “Pensacola Rye” from the nearby police station to sell to hotel guests.
 In an age of Prohibition, clever methods were used to cater to thirsty guests.